-When it comes time to repay your student loans, you may be wondering how much you should actually send to your lender in each month.
-As with credit cards, paying the minimum may not always be the best idea.
+When it comes time to repay your student loans, you may be wondering how much you should actually send to your lender each month.
+As with credit cards, paying the minimum, instead of the maximum, may not always be the best idea.
 So how much should you pay back?

 Depends on Your Financial Situation

 There is no straight answer to how much you should pay when your student loans come due after you graduate or leave school.
 Every person will be different and it really depends on your own personal financial situation.
-However, paying the minimum each month can increase the amount of interest you accrue each year, so it may not be in your best interest to pay the lowest amount possible.
+However, paying the minimum each month can increase the amount of interest you accrue each year.
+It may not be in your best interest to pay the lowest amount possible.

 If you can afford it, it is wise to put more towards your student loans than the lender’s suggested amount.
 This allows you to pay off the student loans faster, accrue less interest, and potentially increase your credit.